iter8-tools/iter8/doc_files/iter8_install.md

 The _iter8-analytics_ helm chart is [here](https://github.com/iter8-tools/iter8-analytics/tree/master/install/kubernetes/helm/iter8-analytics), and the _iter8-controller_ helm chart is [here](https://github.com/iter8-tools/iter8-controller/tree/master/install/helm/iter8-controller).

 **Note on Prometheus:** In order to make assessments on canary releases, _iter8_analytics_ needs to query metrics collected by Istio and stored on Prometheus.
 The default values for the helm chart parameters (used in the quick installation) point _iter8_analytics_ to Prometheus at `http://prometheus.istio-system:9090`, which is the default internal Kubernetes URL of Prometheus installed as an Istio addon.
-If your Istio installation is shipping metrics to a different Prometheus installation, you need to set the _iter8-analytics_ helm chart parameter `iter8Config.metricsBackendURL` to your _Prometheus host:port_".
+If your Istio installation is shipping metrics to a different Prometheus installation, you need to set the _iter8-analytics_ helm chart parameter `iter8Config.metricsBackendURL` to your Prometheus `host:port`.

 ### Verify the installation